 “Tamerlane” and 1831’s “Poems” proved Poe could write.
-The timing was wrong as the new American’s longed for their British writers.
+But the timing was wrong.
+All the former Brits, now called Americans, longed for their beloved British writers.

-Because of a ban on British books, American publishers made lots of money off pirating the works of established British authors like Charles Dickens and William Shakespeare.
-They put no time or money in discovering American talent.
+Because of a ban on British books, American publishers made lots of money off pirating the works of such authors as Charles Dickens and William Shakespeare.
+No money was put into discovering American talent.

-Edgar Allan Poe had to be perfect, dropping his dream of unpopular poetry for popular prose.
-He went away from rhythmic writing, but not too far.
+Poe had to be perfect, dropping his dream of unpopular poetry for popular prose.
+Walking away from rhythmic writing, but not too far.
 Poe’s style was unique.

-He won a writing award in 1833, but still made little money.
-Poe took an editor’s job at the Southern Literary Messenger magazine in 1835.
+He won a writing award in 1833 but still made little money.
+In 1835 Poe took an editor’s job at the Southern Literary Messenger magazine.